top of page

 Emotional Freedom Technique (tapping) is a simple, evidence-based tool for managing anxiety and stress.
 Find free tutorials on YouTube to get started.

-17. Meditation in nature
+17. Meditation in Nature

 Relaxation & Restoration